BlueprintFramework/web/apps/frontend/content/guides/docker/install.md

 ::card
 Got Blueprint working but stuck wondering how you should go about installing extensions?
 You can find the answer in the [Manage extensions guide](/guides/admin/extensions#installing-an-extension).
 ::

+## Connecting Wings

+TO BE DOCUMENTED

+This should guide the user through making a node and pasting the correct items into the wings config

 ## That's it!